 <aside>

-Individual-level moments that can surface any time of year.
-They don't wait for a performance cycle β but catching them early is everything.
+Individual level moments that can surface any time of year.
+They do not wait for a performance cycle.
+Catching them early is everything.

 | Moment | Why it matters |